Nishkal7/Tic-Tac-Toe-React-Code/README.md

-# Tic-Tac-Toe : Babel JS Code has been taken for reference.
+# Tic-Tac-Toe : Only Babel JS Code is present.
 Html and css codes are in my codepen account.